-The Monkeys of the Yasuní
+The Diversity of Monkeys living in the of the Yasuní is very high.

-The Monkeys of the Yasuní is one the most diverse communities of primates ever recorded to live in an area in the neotropics.
+The Monkeys of the Yasuní is one of the most diverse communities of primates ever recorded to live in an area in the neotropics.

 The Yasuní Biosphere Reserve in Ecuador is the largest tract of Tropical Rainforest in the Western Amazon Basin, one of the most biologically diverse on the planet.